Mark Reynolds of the Nationals is Saturday’s Box-Toppers Player of the Day, recording the highest Box-Toppers game score for a batter this season.

 About Box-Toppers’ team abbreviations

-Also Saturday, Rays pitcher Blake Snell rises to sixth place in Box-Toppers season player rankings after earning American League Player of the Day honors.
+Also Saturday, Rays pitcher Blake Snell rises to fifth place in Box-Toppers season player rankings after earning American League Player of the Day honors.

 Player of the Day—Reynolds hit two homers, doubled and went 5-for-5, scoring three times and driving in 10 runs, in the 18-4 win over the Marlins.